HananoshikaYomaru/Obsidian-Frontmatter-Generator/README.md

 ## Note

-1. to stop generate on a file, you can put `fm-gen-ignore: true` on the frontmatter.
+1. to stop generate on a file, you can put `yaml-gen-ignore: true` on the frontmatter.

 <!--
 ## How to release